 So, what should I pay?

-And most logo designers will charge a fixed fee based on a set process which includes a number of design stages from researching, sketching, mood boards and taglines.
-The final delivery may range from the supply of a logo and single page guideline file – through to a full set of brand logo identity guidelines that can include; brand strategy, tone of voice, typography, photography, icons and illustration style – as well as business cards, letterheads to advertising and slide deck templates.
+Most logo designers will charge a fixed fee based on a set process which includes a number of design stages from researching, sketching, mood boards and taglines.
+The final delivery may range from the supply of a logo and single page guideline file – through to a full set of brand logo identity guidelines that can include; roadmapping and strategy, tone of voice, typography, photography, icons and illustration style – as well as business cards, letterheads to advertising and slide deck templates.

 You also want your logo identity to stand the test of time – at least five years for startups, refining and adjusting their logo identity as they expand.
 Good examples of well-known startups that updated their logo identity are Facebook, Pinterest and AirBnB.

-Investing in a strong logo identity for the longer term and not just for the sake of a new design trend will create stability and trust, providing a clear and consistent message to not just your customers and clients – but your employees too.
+But remember, investing in a strong logo identity for the longer term and not just for the sake of a new design trend will create stability and trust, providing a clear and consistent message to not just your customers and clients – but also to your valued team too.

-Why a cheap logo designer could be a negative investment.
+Why a cheap logo design could be a negative investment to your business brand.